ibrahim-Cypher10/Software-Engineering/README.md

 # OLumsX README

 Welcome to OLumsX, LUMS's first online marketplace!
-This repository contains both the frontend and backend code necessary to implement core functionalities such as login, signup, json auth, error handling, and product management.
+This repository contains both the frontend and backend code necessary to implement core functionalities.
+35% Use casescompleted.
+Usecases:
+1. login,
+2. signup,
+3. JWT for auth,
+4. error handling,

+Only APIs (Thorougly tested using Postman):
+1. User delete profile
+2. User update profile
-More over APIs for User delete profile, user delete profile and user view profile by ID are made an tested with Postman.
+3. User view profile by ID

+Frontend:
+1. login page
+2. Home Page
+3. Signup pages

 This project is built using the MERN stack (MongoDB, Express, React, Node.js) and JavaScript.
 Before proceeding, please ensure that Node.js and JavaScript are correctly installed on your system.